Skip to content

 Measurement kafka_topics

-Metric Description Data Type
+Metrics Description Data Type

-TotalFetchRequestsPerSec.Count Fetch requests per second int
+TotalFetchRequestsPerSec.Count Number of fetch requests per second int

-TotalProduceRequestsPerSec.Count Producer write requests per second int
+TotalProduceRequestsPerSec.Count Number of write requests by producers per second int

 Other Common Metrics